 File Deletion is Not Data Erasure

 I first wrote about Eraser in 2005.
 Hard drives were smaller, and notebooks weren’t as popular.
 Few people thought about selling their computers or donating them to others.
 Now, we have corporations downsizing and selling PCs.
 At the same time, the size of hard drives has exploded.
-Computers have become the data repositories of our life which can include personal info, photo, security camera footage, intellectual property, financial records, and so on.
+Computers have become the data repositories of our lives, including personal info, photo, security camera footage, intellectual property, financial records, and so on.

 When you think about data, most people think of the files they see in folders.
 For example, the marketing plan they wrote in Microsoft Word.
 To get rid of this file, people drag the file to the Recycle bin.
 Out of sight, out of mind, and out of reach.
 Not really.